 When Will The BA 787-10 Fly?

 The plane is expected to take to the skies in the latter half of January, 2020 and the airline expects to have the new jets in destinations all over the globe in rather short working order.
-GSTP has been told that an East Coast US hub which has previously experienced British Airways 787 service will be the first to receive the new jet upon its debut.
+As of today, the 19th of November, British Airways has confirmed Atlanta as the first 787-10 destination for service starting Jan and Feb of 2020.

 Unfortunately, no doors, will be added to British Airways First Class on the 787-10, due to cabin width, but with just 8 seats and much greater bed width and length, it’ll be a very welcomed experience.
 By almost any passenger measure, the British Airways 787-9 first class seat offers greater privacy than the previous version on all other aircraft, in addition to improved electronics and comforts.